stackxp/Bad-Apple-Google-Calendar/README.md

 ## How it works

-The main.py script start a Flask and a WebSocket server.
+The main.py script starts a Flask and a WebSocket server.
 The Flask server serves the `index.html` file, `badapple.js` and the `index_files` folder.
 The WebSocket server waits for a connection from the hosted webpage and then sends all the frames of the video as strings of ones and zeroes.

 `badapple.js` is responsible for the web browser side.